Traversing toward Epley Portal with Mount Baker in the background, June 1990. (Map, 400kb)

 In 1940, at the peak of his ski racing career, Sigurd Hall died in a foggy crash in the Silver Skis race on Mount Rainier.
 This tragedy ended the partnership of Watson and Hall, but not before they had made pioneering ski ventures to Ruth Mountain, Eldorado Peak, North Star Mountain, Mount Daniel, the Goat Rocks and many other remote Cascade peaks.
 It's fair to say that Dwight Watson and Sigurd Hall were the fathers of backcountry skiing in the Washington Cascades.

-Lowell negotiates a crevasse on the Rainbow Glacier, 1990.
+Lowell negotiates a crevasse on the Rainbow Glacier, June 1990.

-In June 1990, not knowing much about Watson's trip, I traversed Mount Baker in the opposite direction (east to west) with my brother Carl.
+In June 1990, before I knew much about Watson's trip, I traversed Mount Baker in the opposite direction (east to west) with my brother Carl.
 We camped near the top of the Rainbow Glacier and finished the traverse on our second day.
 In the years that followed, I became intrigued by "flow days," long one-day ski trips, traveling lightly, that maximized the sensation of continuous movement on skis.
 I realized that the Mount Baker traverse was an excellent candidate for a flow day (something Dwight Watson had figured out over fifty years earlier).

 In 1998, I repeated the traverse as a one-day trip with Bruce Goodson.
 Without thinking much about it, I chose to do the trip again from east to west.
 In mid-afternoon, standing tiredly on the summit after twelve hours of skinning, I realized that I'd chosen the wrong direction.